-The only way to get a reluctant reviewer to agree to have its hands tied is to provide a hint of the wonders the inventor will reveal without revealing the wonders themselves: think of stripper Gypsy Rose Lee and her Dance of the Seven Veils.
+The only way to get a reluctant reviewer to agree to have its hands tied, is to provide a hint of the wonders the inventor will reveal without revealing the wonders themselves.
 For inventors the equivalent of showing some leg is market research, a sparkling resume and a heavyweight introduction.
-When a reviewer believes there is something of value to see, the reviewer will agree to amend its generic and unfair Confidentiality Agreement to something custom-made that's a little less unfair (see Second Stage Agreement below).
-Invention City's Inventicator™ and ICQ™ Score offers a radically new way of addressing this problem and should help inventors with genuinely interesting inventions to get second stage NDAs more easily.
+When a reviewer believes there is something of value to see, the reviewer will agree to amend its generic and unfair Confidentiality Agreement to something custom-made that is a little less unfair (see Second Stage Agreement below).
 Also remember that a relationship may be built on multiple Confidentiality Agreements.
-You don't need to reveal everything after signing the first agreement… you need only reveal enough to get to the next agreement and one step closer to your goal.
+You do not need to reveal everything after signing the first agreement, you only need reveal enough to get to the next agreement and one step closer to your goal.

 When the opportunity arises to negotiate a custom agreement the inventor must be sensitive to the reviewer’s concerns.
 If you push too hard the reviewer will walk away and you will lose an opportunity.
 Here are some things you may reasonably seek to add (or change) in reviewer supplied Confidentiality Agreements:

 - Provide a detailed description of the invention in the introduction (without revealing the secret details).
-This is what the Inventicator™ does.
 Details make the reviewer feel better about having its hands tied.
 For example, WorkTools, Inc. develops a wide range of hand tools.
-If your invention is described broadly as a "hand tool" WorkTools will need a lot of exclusions in the NDA because it develops many things in the category of "hand tools" and might be already developing a product that is directly competitive with your invention.
-On the other hand, if the invention is described as a "new form of personal hydraulic shovel" WorkTools will need far fewer exclusions because it is not active in the field of "hydraulic shovels".
+If the invention is described broadly as a hand tool WorkTools will need many exclusions because it develops many things in the category of hand tools and might be already developing a product that is directly competitive with the invention being disclosed.
+On the other hand, if the invention is described as a new form of personal hydraulic shovel, WorkTools will need far fewer exclusions because it is not active in the field of hydraulic shovels.
 Also try to broaden the definition of the invention to include concepts, research, designs etc. As much as possible you want to cover everything specifically related to your invention.

-- Extend the time period ("term") for the agreement.
+- Extend the time period (term) for the agreement.
 A period of 1-2 years is standard.
 If the invention is in a non-competitive area the reviewer might accept a period of up to 5 years.
-More than five years is unrealistic since, a) 5 years is plenty of time to have a patent issue and b) businesses rarely look more than 5 years out and don't want to limit themselves in the unforeseen future.
+More than five years is unrealistic since, a) 5 years is plenty of time to have a patent issue and b) businesses rarely look more than 5 years out and do not want to limit themselves in the unforeseen future.

-- Include information learned from reviewing the invention as "confidential information."
-This is tricky since the main reason a reviewer agrees to look at unsolicited inventions is to learn "what's out there" and act upon that information.
+- Include information learned from reviewing the invention as confidential information.
+This is tricky since the main reason a reviewer agrees to look at unsolicited inventions is to learn what’s out there and act upon that information.
 Your minimal goal is to delay the reviewer from developing a competing product during the term of the agreement (see point 2 above).
-Remember that "public domain" is excluded from being considered "confidential information."
-Once the reviewer learns how big the market is for your invention (by means of its own research using your designs and your prototype) it may be motivated to knock you off (if it can't make a deal with you).
-The odds are good that some version of your invention already exists in the public domain (if you've done a patent search and haven't found at least some "prior art" then you didn't look hard enough) – this means the loophole for a knockoff is probably in place.
+Remember that public domain is excluded from being considered confidential information.
+Once the reviewer learns how big the market is for your invention (by means of its own research using your designs and your prototype) it may be motivated to knock you off (if it cannot make a deal with you).
+The odds are good that some version of your invention already exists in the public domain (if you do a patent search and have not found at least some prior art then you didn’t look hard enough) – this means the loophole for a knockoff is probably in place.
 This closes part of the loophole… at least during the term of the agreement (the reviewer will probably accept a term that equals the length of time it takes to develop and introduce a knockoff).
 In other words, once you begin disclosing your invention you should have a plan in place to get to market quickly.
 The Confidentiality Agreements you sign will give you a 1-3 year head start.
 Patents may or may not give you more protection.
-The value of a patent depends on how unique ("non-obvious" in patent-speak) your invention really is.
+The value of a patent depends on how unique (“non-obvious” in patent-speak) your invention really is.